-Idaho teachers of all grades and disciplines are invited to apply to attend the Idaho Humanities Council’s 2018 weeklong summer institute, titled And Here We Have Idaho: Curating the Gem State, July 15-20, on the campus of Boise State University.
-Successful applicants will receive lodging and meals, texts, and the opportunity for optional college credit.
-Community college teachers also are eligible to apply.
-The deadline for online applications is March 15, 2018.
+Forty Idaho teachers of all grades and disciplines from around the state were selected to attend the Idaho Humanities Council’s 2018 weeklong summer institute, titled And Here We Have Idaho: Curating the Gem State, July 15-20, on the campus of Boise State University.
+This institute is supported in part by a grant from The Whittenberger Foundation and through IHC's Endowment for Humanities Education.

 Teachers will receive institute texts, including an anthology of the most current and original writing on Idaho’s History edited by Adam Sowards, and an electronic compilation of other pertinent primary and secondary readings.
 In addition to attending daily lectures and discussions, teachers will be among the first to visit the newly renovated Idaho State Museum, attend special evening presentations, view films, and share ways of teaching Idaho’s history in the classroom.

 “Understanding Idaho’s place and putting it in context requires a guidebook,” historian Adam Sowards says in his introduction to Idaho’s Place.
 Recognizing Idaho’s unique position in national history and appreciating the role Idaho played in shaping larger narratives entails learning the diverse stories that make up our state.
 Tribal histories, political conflicts, environmental issues, and personal accounts make up this place so many of us call home.
 There is no one history of Idaho, but learning how the different histories have overlapped and created our larger story is key to understanding Idaho’s place.